linpengcheng/PurefunctionPipelineDataflow/doc/diff_WWModel_AzureDataFactoryPipe.md

     and consists of a series of data pipelines.
   - There is no interaction between the workshops, and each workshop is only uniformly scheduled by the warehouse.
+    - the warehouse scheduler and the workshop are **1: n relationship**
   - It is the atomic unit when dividing independent tasks, corresponding to a bar of the Gantt chart.
   - It can have no warehouse, at this time it is just a microservice